pepa65/lmdescrypt/README.md

 # lmdescrypt
-### version 0.986
+### version 0.988

-This script installs Linux Mint Debian Edition (201403) or LMDE2 (201503 and 201701), or regular Linux Mint 17.1, 17.2, 17.3 or 18, 18.1, 18.2 or 18.3,
+This script installs Linux Mint Debian Edition (201403), LMDE2 (201503 and 201701), or regular Linux Mint 17, 17.1/2/3, 18, 18.1/2/3, or 19,
 either i686 or amd64, whether with MSDOS or GPT partitions, UEFI or not.
-The result is:
+The result:

-**A fully LUKS encrypted system, with LVM2 volumes of root and swap (and
-optionally: data) with optional boot partition
-(with optional boot-from-iso-file too).**
+**a fully LUKS encrypted system, with LVM2 volumes of root and swap (and optionally: data) with optional boot partition (with optional boot-from-iso-file too).**

 * Download shortlink for the script: http://4e4.win/lmdescrypt